BIKASH-NEPALI/farwestern-student/README.md

-# farwestern-student
-this is my first git repository
+LET'S START THE JOURNEY OF CODING this is my first git repository
-Author= BIKASH NEPALI
+Author: BIKASH NEPALI